Consensys/doc.tessera/docs/HowTo/Configure/TesseraAPI.md

 The server configuration has two address entries:

-- `serverAddress` - Always specified.
+- `serverAddress` - Address of the server.
+  This can be specified as an IP address or a DNS name.
-- `bindingAddress` - Optional endpoint to use for the binding.
+- `bindingAddress` - (optional) Endpoint to use for the binding.
   Specify to bind to an internal IP while advertising an external IP using `serverAddress`.

 Each server is individually configured and can advertise over HTTP, HTTPS, or a Unix Socket.